Adorno-Lab/rap2025_wholebodycontrol/README.md

 docker save -o sas_unitree_b1z1_rap_control_template.tar.gz sas_unitree_b1z1_rap_control_template:latest
 ```

-## Send the images to the B1 computer
+## Send the image to the B1 computer

 For this case, we send the image to the  B1Z1-white unit (192.168.8.170)
 ```shell